Call us at 1-800-238-2811 for antennas or repeaters Mouse over menu items to view

 You MUST have Minimum Signal Levels - IMPORTANT!!

 You must have a minumum amount of signal present outside where you would install the Donor antenna.
 Failure to provide the repeater system sufficient signal will only result in a poorly performing system or will have absolutely no increase in reception inside the building.
 This is the number one consideration for a repeater system!
+A weak outside signal will result in a smaller area covered inside.
+A repeater cannot make signal appear outside when their is none.
+A repeater also cannot make a weak signal outside stronger.
+Although a marginal signal MAY be enhanced to provide enough signal to drive a repeater. (please call us for details if this fits your situation)

 How to check your signal levels: